-All questions that we need to answer at some point in our lives, either professionally or personally.
+Why do we get up in the morning?, What is the meaning of life?
+Why don’t we commit suicide?
+These are all questions that we think about or need to answer at some point in our lives, either professionally or personally.

-The Japanese concept of Ikigai answers this question, by finding our reason for being.
-What is Ikigai, and how can we use its lessons to find meaning and happiness in our lives?
+The Japanese concept of Ikigai answers these questions, by finding our reason for being.
+So, what exactly is Ikigai, and how can we use its lessons to find meaning and happiness in our lives?

-Ikigai, according to one definition, is our “raison d’être”, or the happiness of always being busy, both in our professional life and in everyday life.
-It is the passion and talent we have that gives meaning to our days and drives us to share the best of ourselves with the world.
+Ikigai, according to one definition, is our “raison d’être”, or the happiness of always being busy, both in our professional life and everyday life.
+It's the passion and talent we have that gives meaning to our days and drives us to share the best of ourselves with the world.

 Ikigai is an attitude towards life, a way of finding our optimal activities in life, and a set of characteristics that can create meaning and happiness in life.